steven2249/rgbif/README.md

 4) You should get the RStudio welcome screen.  you should be able to login with user/password `rstudio/rstudio`.

-5) Clone the RNeXML repository using New Project from Version Control (https://github.com/ropensci/RNeXML), switch into the `manuscripts` directory and you should be good to go as above.
+5) Clone the `rgbif` repository from https://github.com/ropensci/rgbif, and you should be good to go as above.